 Big Sunday does hundreds of projects every year for a wide variety of social service and nonprofit organizations from San Diego to San Francisco.
 Our volunteers paint, build, repair, plant, play, cook, sew, organize, entertain, sell lemonade, decorate cookies, make greeting cards and deliver food.
 At Big Sunday though, we pride ourselves on not just doing community service, but building community through community service!
 Below you’ll find a taste of the types and variety of projects we have done for more than a decade.
-If you’re interested in volunteering on Big Sunday Weekend, May 3, 4 & 5, 2013, you can see a complete list of projects starting in April when we’ll post them on the Website.
+If you’re interested in volunteering during A Month of Big Sunday in May, you can see a complete list of projects starting in April when we’ll post them on the website.

 Helping the Homeless

 Big Sunday undertakes many projects that help the homeless, including throwing parties at shelters, cooking meals and providing clothes, toiletries and other supplies.

 For example, at the Hawkes Transitional Center downtown, we’ve helped scores of homeless women feel they are “Queens for a Day.”
 We bring in professional hair stylists and make-up artists to make these women look good and feel great as they make their transition back to work.
 Additional volunteers help each client choose an outfit from a wardrobe of donated clothes and accessories, serve food and play music.
 This sort of project is intended for adult volunteers only.

 Meanwhile, at the Weingart Center — an amazing single-resident-occupancy hotel that provides housing, education, and medical services to hundreds of formerly homeless people on Skid Row — our volunteers team up to serve these folks a great brunch, with great food, entertainment, lots of fun, and lots of friendship.
 The themes of the party are hope and encouragement.
 And, if that weren’t enough, each guest is given a special gift as a memento of the day.
 All ages are welcome to participate.